khushisharma-official/Practice-Assignments/README.md

 # Practice-Assignments
-The Assignments I completed during various courses and trainings are uploaded here
+The Assignments I completed during various courses and trainings are uploaded here.